maobowen/PixelPlusPlus/index.md

 b = a + 2
 ```

 Additionally, Pixel++ offers two matrix operators: component-wise multiplication and transpose.
 Pixel++ **does not** have a native matrix type.
 Here, a matrix means **a 1-dimensional array with height and width**, which looks like a 2-dimensional array.
 For more information, please refer to Section [3.8.3](#383-built-in-function) and [3.11.1](#3111-images-and-filters).
-Some examples of valid matrix expressions would
+Some examples of valid matrix expressions would be:
-be:

 ```cpp
 m = [1, 2, 3, 4, 5, 6, 7, 8, 9];
 set(m, 3, 3);

 m2 = **m      /* Transpose */
 m3 = m :* m2  /* Component-wise multiplication */
 ```

 ### 3.6.2 Image Filter Expression

 An image filter expression contains operators `@` and `->`. `@` means operating on an image and `->` means stacking filters.
-For example, if we have two filters `blur` and `smooth`, `blur->smooth` means first applying the blurring filter and then the smoothing filter.
+For example, if we have two filters `blur` and `smooth`, `blur->smooth` means first applying the blurring filter and then the smoothing filter (since in this example `smooth` is physically closer to the `image` operand).
 Valid filtering expressions can be:

 ```cpp
 func void applyFilter()